 Stanford undergraduates, regardless of undergraduate major, who wish to pursue an M.A. in Sociology may apply for the coterminal master’s program.
 The coterminal M.A. in Sociology is a flexible, self-designed program.
-Most students complete their M.A. in a fifth year at Stanford; occasionally students are able to complete their B.A. and coterminal M.A. in the fourth year.
+Most students complete a Sociology M.A. during their fifth year at Stanford; occasionally students are able to complete their B.A. and coterminal M.A. in the fourth year.

 How to Apply

-- Statement of purpose; should be 2-5 pages double-spaced.
-Applicants should outline reasons for pursuing the M.A. in Sociology, including career aspirations and/or future plans for additional advanced degrees;
+- Statement of purpose: should be 2-5 pages, double-spaced.
+Applicants should outline reasons for pursuing the M.A. degree in Sociology, including career aspirations and/or future plans for additional advanced degrees;

-- Preliminary program; this is a form in the application packet.
-Specify at least 45 units of course work relevant to the degree program with at least 40 units in Sociology;
+- Preliminary program proposal: this is a form in the application packet.
+At least 45 units of course work relevant to the degree program must be specified;

-- Two letters of recommendation from Stanford faculty familiar with the student's academic work; additional letters from teaching assistants, employers, or other individuals will be accepted as supplemental materials but are not required;
+- Two letters of recommendation from Stanford faculty familiar with the student's academic work; additional letters from teaching assistants, employers, or other individuals are accepted as supplemental materials but are not required;

 - GRE scores: official GRE scores are required and must be reported direclty to Stanford from Educational Testing Service (ETS).
 Stanford's ETS institutional code is: 4704; an individual department code number is not necessary.
 Please be sure to list Stanford University as a Score Recipient in addition to listing it as your Graduate Institution (GI).

 Please see the Stanford Bulletin for additional requirements and detailed information on Coterminal Degree Programs.